XinyueZ/wikipedia-google-place-together/README.md

 - Use Wikipedia Geo-Search
 	- As compensation to use Wikipedia Api.

-# Don'f forget map-key, this repo doesn't contain.
+# Don't forget map-key, this repo doesn't contain.